Google PhD Fellowship Program in Japan, Korea, mainland China and Hong Kong

 Each eligible university is invited to submit a maximum of 2 student nominations for fellowship consideration, except invited universities in Japan.
 Please feel free to extend your search to students who may be in other department other than Computer Science but also pursuing their research in the computational sciences.
 Note that given that the fellowship areas overlap, we may choose a different fellowship for your nomination.
-Nominations and applications materials are due May 31, 2017.
+Nominations and applications materials are due May 31, 2018.
 Committees of distinguished engineers and researchers from within Google will be reviewing all applications.

 How many students may each university nominate?

 Who should submit the applications?

 - Students from South Korea, Hong Kong and mainland China may not submit their own application.
 Nominations and application materials must be submitted directly by the university.
 Students from Japan will need to directly send application packet to Google.

 I have received a fellowship from the local government, can I apply for Google's PhD Fellowship program?